MikeAvgeros/code-with-mike/README.md

       - Responsive website that can be accessed from various devices.

     - #### **Future features**
-      -
+      - More intuitive and customer friendly error messages from the api response, which is displayed in flash messages.
+      - A full Stripe receipt emailed to the user.
+      - A more responsive design with improved UI and layout.

     - #### **Business rules**
       - A category which contains courses cannot be deleted.
       - An order which contains order items cannot be deleted.
-      - Orders will be set as 'pending' upon creation and 'success' upon successful payment.
+      - Payment status on orders will be set as 'pending' upon creation and 'success' upon successful payment.

     - #### **Constraints**
       - Technical skills: The site owner is still learning Python and is new to Django and React which may impact on the successful implementation of the planned features.